 When do students go to Savar for the Residential Semester?

-Students are eligible to attend the RS in their second semester, after completing their first semester at Mohakhali to a satisfactory standard.
+Students are eligible to attend the RS in their third semester, after completing their first and second semester at Mohakhali to a satisfactory standard.
 This requires students to have

 - attained a minimum CGPA of 1.5 and